ramsey/uuid/README.md

 ## API Documentation

 The [latest class API documentation][apidocs] is available online.
-This project uses [phpDocumentor](http://phpdoc.org/) to generate this documentation.
-To generate the documentation on your own, run `phpdoc` from the root of the project.
+This project uses [ApiGen](http://apigen.org/) to generate this documentation.
+To generate the documentation on your own, run `apigen` from the root of the project.
-This will generate documentation in the `docs/` folder.
+This will generate documentation in the `build/apidocs/` folder.

 ## Requirements